NavDasa/Developing-Microsoft-Azure-Solutions-Certification-Prep/README.md

  Deploy Workloads with Ansible:

 In this lesson, we learn how to use Ansible to deploy an Azure VM.
 During this process, we will use the Cloud Shell and examine a simple Ansible playbook which creates a VM, and we'll also have Ansible create that VM.
 We also learn two Azure CLI commands to create a resource group and virtual network.

+Configure a VM with the Custom Script Extension (CSE):

+we use the VM Agent to install the Custom Script Extension.
+Then using CSE, we execute a simple script on the VM to create a file.